 Pi Sigma Epsilon brings together academically qualified students who express interest in the study of marketing, selling, sales management and related fields in colleges and universities, as well as the advancement of these fields as both a career and a profession.

-The Eli Broad College of Business Presidents’ Council is a collaborative body composed of the presidents of all registered Broad organizations to increase cross-organizational communication and efforts to improve the opportunities for students of the Broad College to develop as young professionals, leaders and individuals.
+The Eli Broad College of Business Leadership Council is a collaborative body composed of leaders from all registered Broad organizations to increase cross-organizational communication and efforts to improve the opportunities for students of the Broad College to develop as young professionals, leaders and individuals.

 Michigan State University has more than 800 registered student organizations (RSOs); there is something for everyone at MSU!
 RSOs cover a wide range of topics and interest areas, including but not limited to: academic, business, environmental, international, political, racial/ethnic, religious, women’s interests, and sports and leisure.